dlange98/XamarinAppCenterDemo/MOBILE.md

 7. Delete the old PCL project.
 8. Add the Microsoft.NETCore.Portable.Compatability via NuGet to the new Forms Project.

 The last step will allow adding PCL standard frameworks to link with the new .NET 2.0 Standard [.NET Standard support](https://blog.xamarin.com/net-standard-library-support-for-xamarin/).
 So the goal with the NuGet packages is to use the .NET 2.0 Standard library if one exists.
-If not, the PCL library 'may' function, but not always.
+If a .net standard library does not exists, the use of a PCL library 'may' function, but not always.

 ### Packages added via NuGet to all Projects (except the tests projects)